bredele/underscore-observable/README.md

 underscore-observable
 =====================

-This is a simple observable pattern implemented with underscore.
+> This is a simple observable pattern implemented with underscore.

+** TODO
+  - use bind for scope?